1992–93 Port Vale F.C. season: Second Division

+The return league Potteries derby fixture was held at Vale Park on 31 March, with 20,373 fans turning out to see if the Vale could close the seven-point gap on league leaders Stoke City, who would virtually seal promotion with an away victory.
+Stein opened the scoring with a volley on five minutes and Nigel Gleghorn headed in a corner kick on 64 minutes to seal a league double for the Potters over their city rivals.
+On 10 April, Vale secured a 1–0 victory at Mansfield Town despite Walker, Taylor, Jeffers and Slaven all being absent due to injury.
+They won four of their final five games, but this was not enough to gain them a promotion place, as Bolton won 15 of their final 18 games.

 They finished in third place with 89 points, one point short of promoted Bolton Wanderers and four points behind rivals Stoke City.
 Their two draws with Bolton and two defeats to Stoke proved fatal.
-They were a massive seventeen points clear of seventh place Leyton Orient, and so went into the play-offs.
-Facing the foes of their League Trophy Final success, Stockport County, in the semi-finals, Vale drew 1–1 at Edgeley Park thanks to a Dean Glover goal.
+They were a massive 17 points clear of seventh place Leyton Orient, and so went into the play-offs.
+Facing the foes of their Football League Trophy final success, Stockport County, in the semi-finals, Vale drew 1–1 at Edgeley Park thanks to a Glover goal.
 They won the return leg in front of 12,689 fans with a Martin Foyle goal.
-In the final were the side that had knocked them out the FA Cup semi-finals in 1954, West Bromwich Albion.
+In the final were the side that had knocked them out of the FA Cup semi-finals in 1954, West Bromwich Albion.
 The game was goalless until Peter Swan was dismissed for bringing down an advancing Bob Taylor.
 They tasted defeat at Wembley for the first time as a crowd of 53,471 witnessed three subsequent West Brom goals, scored by Andy Hunt, Nicky Reid, and Kevin Donovan.

-Player of the Year Ian Taylor, top-scorer with nineteen goals, was also picked for the PFA Second Division Team of the Year.
+Player of the Year Ian Taylor, top-scorer with 19 goals, was also picked for the PFA Second Division Team of the Year.

 Finances

 The club's shirt sponsors were Tunstall Assurance.
+Chairman Bill Bell claimed that the FA Cup victory at Altrincham did not win the club enough profit to pay the players' win bonuses and that the Newcastle game only secured £50,000 profit, saying the £150,000 profit from the Stoke game was enough to match £120,000 a year losses the club were making due to sliding attendances.